National Highways and Infrastructure Development Corporation Limited

-The National Highways and Infrastructure Development Corporation Limited (NHIDCL) is a fully owned company of the Government of India, set up in 2014 and is responsible for management of a network of over 5,500 km of National Highways out of 1,15,000 km in India.
-It is a nodal agency of the Ministry of Road Transport and Highways.
-Chanchal Kumar (IAS) is the present Managing Director of NHIDCL since 31 January 2022.
+The National Highways & Infrastructure Development Corporation Limited (NHIDCL) is a Central Public Sector Undertaking (CPSU) under the Ministry of Road Transport and Highways, Government of India, set up in 2014 and is responsible for management of a network of over 16,000 km of National Highways out of 1,15,000 km in India.
+It is a nodal agency of the Ministry of Road Transport and Highways (MoRTH).
+Dr. Krishan Kumar (IAS) is the present Managing Director (MD) of NHIDCL since 14 February 2024.